View the final concept map for Remarkable Rocks

 Flinders Chase National Park

 The surface of the main road through Flinders Chase was impacted by the 2020 bushfire and requires resealing.
-Roadwork will commence on 25 January 2021 and will be completed by March.
+Roadwork will commence on 25 January 2021.
 There may be some delays when driving through the park, staff will be able to provide advice on entry.

 The Department for Environment and Water acknowledges Aboriginal people as the First Peoples and Nations of the lands and waters we live and work upon and we pay our respects to their Elders past, present and emerging.
 We acknowledge and respect the deep spiritual connection and the relationship that Aboriginal and Torres Strait Islander people have to Country.